giovino/wf-opnsense/README.md

 ## Goals

-1. To demonstrate how you interact with Whiteface without using the SDK
+1. To demonstrate how you interact with csirtg.io without using the SDK
 1. To not use any python libraries that were not already installed with OPNsense

 ## Install